Creating Content Makes You More Visible – A 21st Century Communications Strategy

 Watch Steve’s interview on Comcast “MoneyMatters TV” show where he discusses a content publishing strategy.

 Woody Allen once remarked that “90 percent of success is just showing up.”
 Online, 90 percent of success is great content.

 We help our clients get people to visit their websites by developing a comprehensive communications strategy we call “Being the Media.”

 It starts with a website that works for you actively, not just a brochure in cyberspace.

 We do this by first evaluating and — if necessary — creating a robust new website publishing platform for your business.
 We will install and manage this web presence for you.

 We already do it for these clients:

 - Jewish Sacred Aging: A website devoted to the spiritual side of aging and eldercare issues, with content from a world-renowned lecturer, author, and counselor in issues of sacred aging, Rabbi Richard Address.

-- Our own site, Lubetkin Global Communications: We publish content several times a week, highlighting the work we produce for our clients.
+- Our own sites, The Lubetkin Media Companies and StateBroadcastNews.com: We publish content several times a week, highlighting the work we produce for our clients.
 It’s newsworthy stuff, and interesting to learn about.
 It’s a great way of showcasing our capabilities without talking about us all the time.
 Besides, we wouldn’t have much credibility if we didn’t use this strategy for our own business, right?